VCU-CS-Capstone/CS-25-335-Streamline-AI-Powered-Projects/src/Readme.md

 # Source Code Folder
 To be structured as needed by project team.

-In order for the chatbot to run properly, you'll need to update the env file with the actual OpenAI key.
+In order for the chatbot to run properly, you'll need to update the env file in the backend folder with the actual OpenAI key.
 The actual key should remain off the repo.

 Please document here
 | Subdirectory Name | Description |